DinnS/CppPlayground/README.md

 ## Reference/Disclaimer

 This repository, located in the **BookChallengesGaddis** folder, contains solutions to programming challenges derived from `Starting Out with C++: From Control Structures to Objects by Tony Gaddis`.
-All task descriptions have been paraphrased for educational purposes only.
+Task descriptions are not used in this folder, due to the license, instead it describes what the program should do.
 For full content, please refer to the original book.